Porterhouse Blue (TV series): Plot summary

 Meanwhile, Mrs Biggs reciprocates Zipser's passion, and sneaks up to his room in the middle of the night and wakes him up.
 To his amazement she undresses and, despite his protests, promptly enters his bed and lies on top of him.
 Unfortunately, while undressing, she has lit the gas fire, which takes a short while to ignite the inflated condoms stuck in the chimney, causing an explosion that demolishes the Bull Tower and kills her and Zipser in their moment of passion.

-Skullion refuses to open the main gates of college to let the fire engines in and continues to burst the inflated condoms; partly as a consequence he is fired.
-Skullion visits the bank and discovers his nest egg of shares inherited from a previous master is worth a fortune.
+Skullion refuses to open the main gates of college to let the fire engines in and continues to burst the inflated condoms; as a consequence he is dismissed.
+Skullion visits the bank and discovers that his nest egg of shares inherited from a previous master is worth a fortune.
 He takes his revenge by giving a shocking revelatory interview on Carrington's live television show.
 Skullion pleads with Sir Godber to be reinstated and offers his legacy to the college, but is refused on both counts.
 Skullion thrusts the box containing his legacy to Sir Godber, who in panic steps back and falls against the wall, causing a heavy picture to drop onto his head giving him a fatal injury.
 Skullion quickly leaves.
-Two senior academics find the dying Sir Godber who whispers them one word: Skullion!
+Two senior academics find the dying Sir Godber who whispers one word: Skullion!
 They agree that, in accordance with college tradition, Skullion has been named the new Master of Porterhouse.

-When Skullion is visited by the college officials with the good news, he thinks they have found out his involvement with Sir Godber's death and whilst they are telling him about his great promotion, it causes him to a suffer a debilitating Porterhouse Blue, and he suffers partial paralysis.
-Nonetheless, he is installed as the Master and his shares are sold for rebuilding the Bull Tower, so Porterhouse's traditions are firmly re-established.
+When Skullion is visited by the college officials with the good news, he thinks they have discovered his involvement in Sir Godber's death.
+Whilst they are telling him about his promotion, this causes him to suffer a debilitating Porterhouse Blue, with partial paralysis.
+Nonetheless, he is installed as the Master and his shares are sold to meet the cost of rebuilding the Bull Tower, so Porterhouse's traditions are firmly re-established.

+Production

+Sidney Sussex College, Cambridge; Sacrist's Gate on the High Street in Ely near Ely Cathedral in Cambridgeshire stood in for the gate of Porterhouse; Knebworth House as Coft Castle, the home of General Sir Cathcart D'Eath; and the quad at Apethorpe Hall in Northamptonshire were used as locations in the series.

 The title song "Dives in Omnia" (Latin for "Rich in Everything") was sung by a cappella group The Flying Pickets.

+Awards

 The series won an International Emmy and two BAFTA Awards (including Best Actor for David Jason).
-The television adaptation has been released on DVD and VHS.

-Locations

-Sidney Sussex College, Cambridge; Sacrist's Gate on the High Street in Ely near Ely Cathedral in Cambridgeshire stood in for the gate of Porterhouse; Knebworth House as Coft Castle, the home of General Sir Cathcart D'Eath; and the quad at Apethorpe Hall in Northamptonshire were used as locations in the series.